anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/migrate/overview.md

 * **Resources inside a cluster:**
   * **All objects in a cluster, including pods, jobs, Services, Deployments, and ConfigMaps.** You are not advised to migrate the resources in the velero and kube-system namespaces.
   * **PersistentVolumes (PVs) mounted to containers:** Due to restrictions of the Restic tool, migration is not supported for the hostPath storage volume.
-For details about how to solve the problem, see Storage Volumes of the HostPath Type Cannot Be Backed Up.
+For details about how to solve the problem, see [here](/vcontainer-helm-infra-documentation/helm-charts/migrate/more-usage/troubleshooting.html#storage-volumes-of-the-hostpath-type-cannot-be-backed-up).
 * Resources outside a cluster
   * **On-premises image repository:** You can migrate to vCR.
   * **Non-containerized database:** You can migrate to vDB.